derFliegendeHamburger/RFpowerMeter/README.md

   * dial in attached (outside of this project) attenuator value
   * tune incremental parameter for bucket computation of PEP
   * toggle BT output on/off
+* various sanity checks to protect the sensor

 ## hardware
 * arduino 328p